SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 Let's undo this by uncommenting `renderCard()` method.

-The default Card view, will render using the following properties from the manifest:
+The default Card view will render using the following properties from the manifest:

 - Icon - `iconImageUrl`
 - Title - `title`